Home-grown environmental invention is set to change the look of Australia’s waterways.

 The Seabin team is working on a number of new ways to eliminate marine waste.
 This initiative should empower communities and individuals to make a difference in their local marinas and ports.

 Pete said, “Our priority for 2018 is to get the Seabins into Australian marinas.
-Our other major developments this year include the next model Seabin which will be for fixed docks and move up and down with the tide, our Seabin Share Program and the Seabin Foundation Australia.”
+Our other major developments this year include the next model Seabin.
+It will be for fixed docks and move up and down with the tide, our Seabin Share Program and the Seabin Foundation Australia.”

 Prevention through education